tomaztk/tsqlwordle/README.md

 ## About the game

 It is a word guessing game.
-You have to quess the Wordle in six (or less) tries.
+You have to guess the Wordle in six (or less) tries.
 Words must be in the thesaurus list, based on the dictionary.
 A letter that is correctly guessed (position and letter) turns green (in T-SQL version, the letter is enclosed in [[ A ]]), a letter that is correct but placed in wrong wrong position turns yellos (in T-SQL version, the letter is enclosed in {{ A }}) and an incorrect letter turns gray (in T-SQL version, the letter is enclosed in ' A ').

 ## Installation

-Game has a single procedures.
+Game has a single procedure.
 The initialization of the thesaurus (list of the words for a given language) is done by running the script ```setup.SQL```.

 You will be able to install the language pack with:
 ```